The Expansion Problem for Infinite Trees: Partition theorems for trees

-\upqed \end{Def} The following result is based on a similar theorem by Colcombet~\cite{Colcombet07b}. \begin{Thm} Let\/ $\frakA$~be a finitary\/ $\bbT$-algebra.
+for every factor $[u,\bar v)$ of sort $\eta$. \qedhere \end{enuma} \end{Def} The following result is based on a similar theorem by Colcombet~\cite{Colcombet07b}. \begin{Thm} Let\/ $\frakA$~be a finitary\/ $\bbT$-algebra.
 For every finite set $C \subseteq A$, there exists a finite (unsorted) set~$S$ such that every $t \in \bbT C$ has a labelling $\sigma : \dom(t) \to S$ such that the product on~$t$ is\/ $\FO$-definable in terms of~$\sigma$.
 Furthermore, if\/ $\frakA$~is\/ $\MSO$-definable, then so is~$\sigma$. \end{Thm} \begin{proof} We have shown in Proposition~\ref{Prop: product FO-definable with canonical edge labelling} that $\frakA$~is $\FO$-definable with respect to the canonical edge labelling~$\lambda$.
 Consequently, it is sufficient to find a vertex labelling~$\sigma$ such that $\lambda$~is $\FO$-definable in terms of~$\sigma$.

 By Theorem~\ref{Thm: existence of Ramseyan splits}, there exists an $\MSO$-definable weak Ramseyan split $\sigma_0 : \dom(t) \to [k]$ for~$\lambda$.
 Unfortunately, $\lambda$~does not need to be $\FO$-definable in terms of~$\sigma_0$.
 Therefore, we define an extended labelling